Esta página puede traducirse al español.

 "Protect your investment, get your house inspected"

 If you’re like most people, a home is probably the largest investment you’ll make in your lifetime.
 And there is so much risk involved.
-Many defects can hide behind walls, under floors, and in the dark corners of attics, electrical problems, plumbing issues, water damage, structural issues… the list goes on and on.
+Many defects can be hidden to the naked eye, electrical problems, plumbing issues, water damage, structural issues, the list goes on and on.
 Which is why a quality home inspection is one of the most valuable investments you can make.

 The cost of a home inspection is very small relative to the cost of a house.
-Most home inspections cost less than $400 with many closer to around $500.
-That’s a small price to pay for peace of mind when facing this high-dollar investment.
+Most home inspections cost less than $400 that’s a small price to pay for peace of mind when facing this high-dollar investment.

 How is the Price of a Home Inspection Determined?